learnbyexample/100_page_python_intro/100_page_python_intro.md

 Error: Please provide exactly two numbers as arguments
 ```

-As an exercise, modify the above program to handle `TypeError` exceptions.
+As an **exercise**, modify the above program to handle `TypeError` exceptions.
 Instead of the output shown below, inform the user about the error using `sys.exit()` method.

 ```bash
 $ python3.9 sum_two_nums.py 2 [1]